With award-winning parks, trails and urban lakes, outdoor adventures are an essential addition to your Minneapolis-St. Paul vacation.

 Often described as a highway for bikes, the Midtown Greenway makes joyfully traveling across the dense neighborhoods of South Minneapolis as easy as riding a bike.
 Built in a former railroad trench, the trail cuts effortlessly across 5.5 miles of Minneapolis connecting the Mississippi River to the Chain of Lakes and beyond.
 In many ways the trail functions as a hub of the entire Minneapolis-St. Paul bicycling network, with connections to trails and paths that can take you nearly anywhere in the region.

 Even if you don’t have anywhere in particular to go, this bike and walking path touches so much of Minneapolis that no matter where you stop off, you’re likely to find something new and fun to do along the way.
-Pedal your own bike, borrow a ride from the Twin Cities' bike-sharing program, Nice Ride, or book a guided tour with Minneapolis By Bike.
+Pedal your own bike or borrow a ride from the Twin Cities' bike-sharing program, Nice Ride.

 Explore History & Nature at Carver Park Reserve